yegor256/blog/_drafts/2000/jan/2000-01-01-performance.md

  * doesn't write unit tests &mdash; juniors will write them later
  * enjoys fire-fighting &mdash; that's how his talent manifests
  * prefers talks over docs, since they are much more fun
- * posts comments on Hacker News
+ * hates to see his code being modified by someone else
+ * likes to dedicate himself to one project at a time

 A hacker is a talented individual.
 He wants to express his talent in the software he writes.
 He enjoys coding and does it mostly for fun.
 I would say, he is married to his code and can't imagine its happy life after an eventual divorce.
+Code ownership is what a hacker is about &mdash; he understand himself as an "owner" of the code.

-When I ask one of my hacker friends &mdash; "How will someone understand what this function does?"
+When I ask one of my hacker friends &mdash; "How will someone understand what this code does?"
 I almost always hear the same answer &mdash;
 "They will ask me!" (usually said very proudly with a sincere smile).

 ## Designer Mentality

 Someone with a designer mentality would refactor the code above to make it easier to read.
-He would call this function an "elegant code" (how about you?):
+He would call this Java function an "elegant code" (how about you?):

-{% highlight c %}
+{% highlight java %}
-int fibo(int n) {
+public int fibo(final int pos) {
-  int f;
+  final int num;
-  if (n > 2) {
+  if (pos > 2) {
-    f = fibo(n - 1) + fibo(n - 2);
+    num = fibo(pos - 1) + fibo(pos - 2);
   } else {
-    f = 1;
+    num = 1;
   }
-  return f;
+  return num;
 }
 {% endhighlight %}

-I think, these seven qualities attributes a good designer:
+I think these qualities attributes a good designer:

+ * tends to use traditional programming techniques
- * assumes everybody is a newbie and writes accordingly *
+ * assumes everybody is a newbie and writes accordingly
+ * enjoys setting rules and following them
  * prefers docs over talks and automation over docs
- * posts links on Hacker News
+ * spends most of his coding time on unit tests
+ * hates fire-fighting and working over time
+ * loves to see his code being modified and refactored
+ * works with a few projects at the same time

+A designer is a talented team player.
+He contributes to the team processes, standards, rules, education, and discipline as much as he contributes to the source code.
+He always makes sure that once he leaves the project his code and his ideas stay and work.

+The highest satisfaction for a good designer is to see his code living its own life &mdash; being modified, improved, refactored and eventually retired.
+A designer feels himself as a parent of the code &mdash; once it is old enough to walk and talk, it has to live its own life.

 ## The Future